Jutho/KrylovKit.jl/README.md

 In addition, the following is technically a breaking change:
 * The verbosity system, the different verbosity levels and the output formatting have been redesigned (both in the primal methods and the rrules).
-The default verbosity level is now 1, which means that warnings will be printed by default, but all other output
+The default verbosity level is now `WARN_LEVEL`, which means that warnings will be printed by default, but all other output
   (info messages) are suppressed.
 Before, the default verbosity was such that all output (including warnings) were suppressed.

 ## Overview